Architectural Landmarks in Atlanta, GA

 • HeightsKing Tower: 432 ft (34 floors) · Queen Tower: 390 ft (31 floors)

 Real estate context: The Perimeter Center office district surrounding the King and Queen Towers generates strong rental demand for Sandy Springs and Dunwoody residential properties.
-Dunwoody neighbourhood guide.
+Dunwoody neighborhood guide.

 08